lukeegorham/C_UAS/Documentation/Network.md

-# C2 Network
+# Network Documentation
-* Author: CUAS Capstone Team USAFA C/O 2022
-* Date: 2021-2022 School Year

----
-### DESCRIPTION:
+### Description:
-> The C2 system consists of two grounstation laptops, one Raspberry PI to control the ground camera, a central Raspberry PI hub (for the acoustic sensors), and one ethernet-to-wifi antenna to control the Discovery Drone.
+The C2 system consists of two grounstation laptops, one Raspberry PI to control the ground camera, a central Raspberry PI hub (for the acoustic sensors), and one ethernet-to-wifi antenna system (comprised of two MicroHard radios) to control the Discovery Drone.

->All computers are organized with static IP addresses and an unmanaged ("dumb") switch is used to connect each system as a hub-and-spoke local network.
+All computers are organized with static IP addresses and an unmanaged ("dumb") switch is used to connect each system as a hub-and-spoke local network.

->Two 12V Lead-Acid batteries are used to power all the groundstation equipment, using the provided wires and adapters.
-One battery powers the Camera, Raspberry PI (which controls the camera), and the bullet wifi antenna POE unit.
+Two 12V Lead-Acid batteries are used to power all the groundstation equipment, using the provided wires and adapters.
+One battery powers the Camera, Raspberry PI (which controls the camera), and the ethernet-wifi antenna.
 The other battery powers the ethernet switch.
 The two groundstation laptops run off of their included batteries.

----
-### COMPONENTS:
+If network configuration (especially the link to the discovery drone) is lost or needs to be reconfigured from scratch, reference [this](InstallNetConfig.md) file.

+## Components:
-#### Groundstation Laptop 1: *(Dell ToughBook)*
+#### Groundstation Laptop 1: *(Dell ToughBook running Windows 10)*
 ```?
-IP Address: 192.168.1.50/24     (can set DNS, Gateway to 192.168.1.1)
+IP Address: 192.168.1.50/24     (set DNS & Gateway to 192.168.1.1)
 Ports:
     56555 - List
 ```

-#### Groundstation Laptop 2: *(Dell ToughBook)*
+#### Groundstation Laptop 2: *(Dell ToughBook running Windows 10)*
 ```?
-IP Address: 192.168.1.51/24     (can set DNS, Gateway to 192.168.1.1)
+IP Address: 192.168.1.51/24     (set DNS & Gateway to 192.168.1.1)
 Ports:
     56555 - List
 ```

-#### Camera Controller: *(Raspberry PI)*
+#### Camera Controller: *(Raspberry PI running Raspian)*
 ```?
-IP Address: 192.168.1.26/24
+IP Address: 192.168.1.26/24     (set DNS & Gateway to auto, disable IPv6)
 Ports:
     56555 - [TCP] Listen for commands from GS1
     XXXXX - [UDP] Send video feed to GS1
 ```

-#### Acoustics Hub: *(Raspberry PI)*
+#### Acoustics Hub: *(Raspberry PI running Raspian)*
 ```?
-IP Address: 192.168.1.31/24     (can set DNS, Gateway to 192.168.1.1)
+IP Address: 192.168.1.31/24     (set DNS & Gateway to auto, disable IPv6)
 Ports:
     XXXXX - [TCP] Sends target location to GS2
                 Messages sent every XXX seconds for targets